Zabrane/qlnd/doc/LightningTickerplants.md

 Lightning succeeds by allowing payments to be made off-chain through the technology of bidirectional [payment channels](#What-are-payment-channels), wherein the underlying network of nodes do not need to validate and record every transaction.
 Consequently, peer-to-peer payments made over the Lightning network can be performed in high volume, with micro value (less than a cent), with low or zero fees and with near instant settlement times.
 Today, Lightning is one of the most rapidly growing networks (see [Real-time Network Statistics](https://1ml.com/statistics)) and adopted technologies in the cryptocurrency space and is at the cutting edge of blockchain innovation.

 Lightning application (LApp) development is progressing quickly and includes [eCommerce integrations](https://blockstream.com/2018/01/16/lightning-charge/), [micropayment paywalls](https://github.com/ElementsProject/wordpress-lightning-publisher) for content creators, [micropayment tipping](https://tippin.me/) services (Twitter), and multiple Custodial and Non-Custodial [wallet](https://lopp.net/lightning.html) implementations.
-The micropayment application, in particular, has the potential to transform how online content is monetised by facilitating a micro fee pay-per-view model, as opposed to an ad based or yearly subscription model.
+The micropayment application, in particular, has the potential to transform how online content is monetized by facilitating a micro fee pay-per-view model, as opposed to an ad based or yearly subscription model.
 Lightning payments are also highly applicable to the **IoT space**, as the network can be used to implement a decentralized peer-to-peer payment layer for transactions between IoT devices, utilizing all of the networks key features, see [IoT and Lightning](https://medium.com/meetbitfury/the-internet-of-things-and-the-lightning-network-41b93dbb8456), [Bitcoin Payment-Channels for Resource Limited IoT Devices](https://arxiv.org/pdf/1812.10345.pdf) and [Micropayments between IoT devices](http://www.diva-portal.org/smash/get/diva2:1272048/FULLTEXT01.pdf).

 For **cryptocurrency exchanges**,
 integrating Lightning has the advantage of allowing clients to more rapidly deposit and withdraw funds, or move funds seamlessly between exchanges.
 Increasing the velocity of value transfer should, in turn, lead to greater market efficiency and reduce arbitrage opportunities.
 The exchange [ZebPay](https://blog.zebpay.com/zebpay-launches-lightning-network-payments-44cfaad0b1c7) has become the first to begin integrating the payment system.
-Lightning can also enable exchanges to monetise market data in a completely new way, as showcased in a recent [Suredbits](https://suredbits.com/) POC application, where streaming futures data from the BitMEX and Kraken exchanges was made available to users on-the-fly with Lightning micropayments.
+Lightning can also enable exchanges to monetize market data in a completely new way, as showcased in a recent [Suredbits](https://suredbits.com/) POC application, where streaming futures data from the BitMEX and Kraken exchanges was made available to users on-the-fly with Lightning micropayments.

-This paper will explore Lightning network technology in the context of its application to the **monetisation of streaming data**.
+This paper will explore Lightning network technology in the context of its application to the **monetization of streaming data**.
 As an example of how Lightning can be integrated into kdb+ based applications, this paper will illustrate how a kdb+ tickerplant can be easily modified to communicate with a Lightning node to accept payments for market, or sensor data, on a per request (ticker) basis, with a fast settlement and zero fees.
 In particular, the paper will describe how the [kdb+ qlnd](https://github.com/jlucid/qlnd) library can be used to communicate with a Lightning node to **create payment channels** with peers, **generate invoices** for payment and **route payments** rapidly across the network.
 The paper will also discuss briefly how this setup can be extended to the case of multiple IoT devices exchanging data for payment.

 All tests were carried out using